Celebration of the Arts Festival: The beginning

 The first festival was staged later that year, on a shoe-string budget.
 The sponsors for the event included the Delaware Water Gap Chamber of Commerce, the Lions Club, and the Antoine Dutot Museum.
 Participating musicians, artists, and vendors were all drawn from the northeastern Pennsylvania area, thus establishing a festival precedent - in addition to showcasing the many nationally known musicians and artists residing in the Pocono area, the annual festival is also designed to provide an opportunity for many talented, though lesser-known, musicians to be heard.

-Festival one raised $300 for the Borough of Delaware Water Gap and, at a $1.00 cost of admission, is a great bargain for jazz and art fans alike.
+Festival one raised $300 for the Borough of Delaware Water Gap.
+At the first Celebration of the arts festival admission was one dollar per attendee.
 Bands play on a makeshift stage in the street, where there is theatre as well.
-More than thirty years later, admission is $28.00 per day (a two-day ticket is $40.00) for 8 hours of music per day.
+As of 2021 admission for adults is $30.00 per day (a two-day ticket is $50.00) for 8 hours of music per day.